pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_66.md

 - 1. Remove the lens protective cover.

+   - 1. To adjust the eyepiece for viewing with or without eyeglasses and for differences in acuity between the right and left eyes, follow the following steps:

 - 2. Place the specimen on the working stage.

-   - 1. To adjust the eyepiece for viewing with or without eyeglasses and for differences in acuity between the right and left eyes, follow the following steps:
+- 3. Focus the specimen with the left eye first while turning the focus knob until the image appears clear and sharp.
+4. Rotate the right eyepiece ring until the images in each eyepiece coincide and are sharp and clear.

 - a.
 Observe an image through the left eyepiece and bring a specific point

 - into focus using the focus knob.

-- 3. Focus the specimen with the left eye first while turning the focus knob until the image appears clear and sharp.
-4. Rotate the right eyepiece ring until the images in each eyepiece coincide and are sharp and clear.
+- b.
+By turning the diopter ring adjustment for the left eyepiece, bring the same point into sharp focus.

 ## **CHANGING THE BULB**

 - 1. Disconnect the power cord.

-   - b.
-By turning the diopter ring adjustment for the left eyepiece, bring the same point into sharp focus.

 - 2. When the bulb is cool, remove the

+   - c.Then bring the same point into focus through the right eyepiece by turning the right diopter ring. d.With more than one viewer, each viewer should note their own diopter ring position for the left and right eyepieces, then before viewing set the diopter ring adjustments to that setting.

 - oblique illuminator cap and remove the halogen bulb with cap.